tien02/CS231.M11/Đồ Án/README.md

 # Human Detection using HOG

 In my final project of CS231 class.
 I'm working on "Human Detection" using HOG feature in order to find out basic model like "Dalal & Triggs Model" and "Deformable Part Model".
-Through this final project, I know some basic idea about:
+Through this final project, I've known some basic idea about:
 * HOG feature
 * Sliding Window
 * Image Pyramid